rwhogg/eslint-config-rwhogg/README.rst

 FAQ
 ---

-* Emacs doesn't get along with this style

-  I know.
-That bugs me a great deal; I haven't gotten around to fixing it though.

 * Some of the rules are redundant with Editorconfig rules

   That's true; however, these files serve two different purposes.
 ESLint is for continuous integration;